 Custodial credit risk is the risk that in the event of a bank failure, a government's deposits may not be returned to it.
 ACE's deposit policy for custodial credit risk requires compliance with the provisions of state law.
 State statutes require banks either to give bond or to pledge government securities to ACE in the amount of ACE's deposits.
 The Federal Deposit Insurance Corporation (FDIC) insures transaction accounts for government deposits up to \$250,000 per official custodian at each covered institution.
-At March 31, 2022 and 2021, ACE's deposits were fully insured and collateralized.
+At March 31, 2023 and 2022, ACE's deposits were covered by FDIC insurance and pledged government securities.